jonasseglare/epicea-antivalue/README.md

   * Also, antivalues currently don't work with loops.
   * Whenever an antivalue occurs inside a let bounding form, instead of interupting the entire form as would have been the case with an exception, the antivalue is kept inside the bound symbol and only released once the bound symbol is evaluated.
   * There is only one type of antivalues.
 There is no type-based dispatch.

+## Rationale

+Exceptions cause confusion when they escape from functions, because the result of the function can either be a return value or an exception.
+If functions only produce return values but no exceptions, the code becomes simpler.
+But locally, exceptions can still be convenient because they *can* let us express the control flow more concisely and to the point.

+This library emulates a very simple form of exceptions that only work locally and makes it easy to deal with all the different forms of return values from calling functions, so that we can write code which is both robust, expressive and easy to reason about.

 ## License